facebookarchive/commoner/README.md

 [Brigade](https://github.com/benjamn/brigade) that provided additional support for packaging modules together into multiple non-overlapping bundles.
-Commoner grew out of the realization that many tools already exist for bundling CommonJS modules, but fewer tools focus on getting to that point.
+Commoner grew out of the realization that many tools already exist for bundling CommonJS modules, but that fewer tools focus on getting to that point.

 Installation
 ---